JChen-GitHub/daSNP_interpretation_np/README.md

 ## &
 ## s3.2 overlap predicted motif region of a TF with the +/-10kb region surrounding a gene's transcriptional starting site.

+### use adult_cortex as an examples; for other tissues, the scripts are similar
-TRN/s3/*tissues*/tf1-12.R: correspond to predicted TF binding regions using 12 JASPAR motif subfiles.
+TRN/s3/adult_cortex/tf1-12.R: correspond to predicted TF binding regions using 12 JASPAR motif subfiles.
-TRN/s3/*tissues*/tf_h1.R and tf_s1.R correspond to HOMOCOMO and Swiss Regulon motif file, seperately.
+TRN/s3/adult_cortex/tf_h1.R and tf_s1.R correspond to HOMOCOMO and Swiss Regulon motif file, seperately.

 # Step4: filter TF-gene pair for each tissue.